-The 2020 edition of the EuCNC will be located in Dubrovnik.
+The 2020 edition of the EuCNC was supposed to be located in Dubrovnik.

 History is alive in every part of this city – as museum city and at the same time a live stage, it represents a perfect cross between the past and the present.